Anamika239/WellLog-AI/README.md

 ## 🎯 Overview

-WellLog AI is a professional tool designed for geologists, petroleum engineers, and data scientists to analyze well log data.
+WellLog AI is a tool designed to analyze well log data.
 It provides an intuitive interface for uploading LAS files, visualizing well curves, and extracting insights using statistical analysis.

 ## ✨ Features